IBM-Cloud/docs-services/services/TwilioProgrammableVoice/index.md

    or [Register](https://www.twilio.com/try-twilio){: new_window} for a Free
    Account

-1. If necessary, download and install the [Bluemix Command Line Interface](https://console.bluemix.net/docs/starters/install_cli.html){: new_window}
+1. If necessary, download and install the [IBM Cloud Command Line Interface](https://console.bluemix.net/docs/starters/install_cli.html){: new_window}
    - Change the API Endpoint
      ```bash